rlaffers/expvarmon/README.md

 * Auto-resize on font-size change or window resize
 * Uses amazing [TermUI](https://github.com/gizak/termui) library by [gizak](https://github.com/gizak)

+## Configuration file
+The program works with CLI arguments as normal.
+In addition, you have the option of using a [TOML](https://github.com/toml-lang/toml)-formatted configuration file.
+To start things off, simply copy *config.toml.example* to *config.toml*.
+Edit config.toml at your leisure.

 ## Demo

 ### Multiple apps mode